bacongravy/macinbox/README.md

 ```
 Usage: macinbox [options]

-        --box-format FORMAT          Format of the box (default: vmware_fusion)
+        --box-format FORMAT          Format of the box (default: vmware_desktop)

     -n, --name NAME                  Name of the box         (default: macinbox)
     -d, --disk SIZE                  Size (GB) of the disk   (default: 64)